Liangqing (monk)

 Liangqing (良卿法师) was a Chinese Buddhist monk and abbot of Famen Temple (法门寺 (Fǎmén Sì)).

 At the beginning of the Chinese Cultural Revolution in 1966, a campaign was introduced to destroy the Four Olds.
 As Buddhist sites and temples were widely targeted during this campaign, Liangqing's Famen Temple was a major target for destruction.
 Hundreds of Red Guards were sent to destroy the Famen Temple.
 Due to this imposing threat, Liangqing, the temple's Abbot, chose an act of self-immolation to protect the temple and contents from destruction.
-Although the contents of the temple were all smashed by the Red Guard, Liangqing's self-sacrifice was successful as the temple's True Relic Pagoda and its relic of the Buddha were both saved from destruction.
+Although the contents of the temple were all smashed by the Red Guard, Liangqing's self-sacrifice was successful as the two True Relics of the Buddha (Śarīra), were saved from destruction.

+Biography

+Liangqing was born in 1896 (in the 12th year of the reign of Guangxu Emperor of the Qing dynasty) in Yangshi, Hunan province.
+His birth name was Qi Jinrui.
+His family was poor.
+He did not receive a full education, as he had to work at the same time to earn a living and support his family.

+At the age of 20 he was ordained as a monk at Lingshan Temple.
+He held several positions at the Temple before being elected abbot.
+During his tenure, he worked to restore the temple and attract new monks.
+After a few years, there were more than fifty.
+He was then elected Principal Abbot.

+In 1950, he went to Mount Wutai to make a spiritual retreat alone for 3 years.
+On his return, in 1953, he was appointed abbot of Famen Temple.
+Under his leadership, the Temple became increasingly prosperous.